mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_01_Monitor & Autoscale.md

 1. Notice the scale rule options that open as a context pane on the right side.
 By default, this sets the option to scale your instance count by 1 if the CPU percentage of the resource exceeds 70 percent.
 Leave it at its default values and click **Add**.

 1. You've now created your first scale rule.
-Note that the UX recommends best practices and states that "It is recommended to have at least one scale in rule."
+Note that the UI recommends best practices and states that "It is recommended to have at least one scale in rule."
 To do so:

     - Click **Add a rule**.